Introduction of SQL DML Commands

 Conclusion

-DML commands are used to modify or manipulate data records present in the database tables.
-Some of the basic DML operations are data insert (INSERT), data updation (UPDATE), data removal (DELETE) and data querying (SELECT).
+We can use DML commands to modify or manipulate data records present in the database tables.
+Some of the basic DML operations are data insert (INSERT), data updation (UPDATE), data removal (DELETE), and data querying (SELECT).

 Recommended Articles